 To me, the best hikes in Acadia National Park are ones with views, and that is all you get when you hike Acadia.
 Click here to check out our Bubble Rock hike, another family favorite trail in Acadia National Park.
 For a unique hike to an island in downtown Bar Harbor, click here for our review of the Bar Island Trail.
 You can also click to read about our next road trip stop in Portland, Maine.

 Other Maine Hikes

 Maine is a beautiful state with plenty of hiking opportunities.
+In fact, some of the best East Coast hikes can be found in this state.
 If you are looking for other places to check out, maybe you should try hiking Mount Katahdin.

 Other National Park Options

 There are 61 US National Parks, and while we have only visited a few, check out our reviews of why they should be on your radar of national parks to visit.